winniendy/Pensacola/README.md

 # Pensacola
-A Nextflow pipeline to analyze Candida auris long-sequencing data from PacBio.
+A Nextflow pipeline to analyze *Candida auris* long-sequencing data from PacBio.
+The QC, species identification and species abundance of a sample, SNP calling and annotation, *etc* are included in the pipeline.

 ## Prerequisites
 Nextflow is needed.
 The detail of installation can be found in https://github.com/nextflow-io/nextflow.
 For HiPerGator users, its installation is not needed.